pypa/packaging.python.org/source/guides/handling-missing-extras-at-runtime.rst

 the module is missing - users might think they've found a bug.
-If you're not careful, it can even make your package unusable without the extras installed, e.g. if your package is a library that imports the affected modules from the top-level module or from the application entry point if it's an application.
+If you're not careful, it can even make your package unusable without the extras installed, e.g. if your package is a library that imports the affected modules from the top-level module or if it's an application that imports them unconditionally.

 As of the time of writing, there is no *great* way to handle this issue in the Python packaging ecosystem, but there are a few options that might be